vancityactivist/mtfromme_gate-HA/README.md

 ## Risks
 As this is just a simple web scraper, and the DNV chooses to not make it easy to scrape their data, this plugin may break if they update their page layout.
+ - **UPDATE JUNE 2024**: Yup.
+They updated their page to be dynamically generated and I'm having trouble tricking the server into thinking the script is just a chrome browser.
+[GitHub Issue Link](https://github.com/vancityactivist/mtfromme_gate-HA/issues/2)

 ## Contributing
 Feel free to fork the project, make improvements, and submit pull requests.